s1r0n/Dr.S/_student_work/2025-7-14-not-what-i-expected-560.md

 ## Looking Forward
 I’m optimistic about the future because understanding these issues is the first step towards meaningful change.
-This course has given me a toolkit of critical perspectives and real world examples that I can carry forward into my career and life.
+This course has given me a toolkit of critical perspectives and real-world examples that I can carry forward into my career and life.
 It’s motivated me to think beyond just creating technology to actively shaping its role in society, working to ensure it helps people rather than exploiting them.